abajwa-hw/ambari-nifi-service/README.md

 ![Image](../master/screenshots/twitter-flow.png?raw=true)

-- You should also see Nifi metrics in Ambari
+- You should also see Nifi metrics in Ambari (assuming you started Ambari metrics earlier)
 ![Image](../master/screenshots/screenshot-nifi-stack.png?raw=true)